 c If needed, setup a new X2 interface towards this eNB.
 The setup of the X2 interface is described in clause 22.3.2.

+NOTE 1: In general, at handover via the CN, the PLMN ID in the cell global identity of the neighbour cell is included in the global identity of the target RAN node indicated in the Target ID and matches the PLMN ID of the target RAN node’s global identity indicated at setup of the interface instance towards the serving CN node.
+If this is not the case, the global RAN node’s identity of the target RAN node is regarded to be equivalent to the target RAN node’s global identity, if the PLMN ID indicated in the Target ID is supported by the target RAN node as indicated in the TAIs supported by the target RAN node.

-NOTE: The eNB may differentiate the open access HeNB from the other types of (H)eNB by the PCI configuration or ECGI configuration.
+NOTE 2: The eNB may differentiate the open access HeNB from the other types of (H)eNB by the PCI configuration or ECGI configuration.

 22.3.4 Inter-RAT/Inter-frequency Automatic Neighbour Relation Function